juanignaciolopez22/to-doApp/README.md

 **To keep in mind**

-- Login feature: The initial login page is built by server-side rendering (browser reloads before showing the to-do list SPA).
+- Login feature: The home login page is built by server-side rendering (browser reloads before showing the to-do list SPA).

     Log in as:
 	- User (e-mail): lopezjuanignacio80@gmail.com